jspackiaraj/AY202425-Fall-Python/exercise_001/README.md

 **Hint:** Use a `for` loop to compare each number.

 [Solution Folder: `exercise_09`](./exercise_09)
+- This folder also has a few more improved versions of the solution.
+Do check it out.
+It will expand your programming skills.

 ## Exercise 10: Prime Number Check
 **Filename:** `prime_check.py`